hyweljohnllewellyn/hywelme/_posts/2015-03-05-moving-wordpress-from-godaddy-to-digitalocean-and-cloudflare-part1.markdown

 I have decided try out the *do it yourself* cloud hosting option provided by [DigitalOcean.com](https://www.digitalocean.com/?refcode=92e12787bf7a) partly to learn some new skills and also they have had some great reviews.

-After a quick search online, I found a promotional code to get 2 months free hosting with DigitalOcean.com, so at least I could without any fees.
+After a quick search online, I found a promotional code to get 2 months free hosting with DigitalOcean.com, so at least I could try before I buy.

 As a member, DigitalOcean offer a referal scheme - please click my link if you'd like to try it for free: